M1chaelGuerrer0/Hotel_Project/README.md

  * If having sync issues disconnect and reconnect.
  * For more accuracy use the workbench for viewing the tables.

+## DEMO
+ * Run first and read comments
+ * Any errors are more than likely failure to read comments
+ * Ask me for help if needed.

 We goated